guchan-fout/iOS-Pangle-Manuel-Quick-Start/Quick-Start-Manual/2-naive_ad_en.md

   * [Displaying Ads](#start/native_ad_template_display)

-This chapter will explain the procedure for displaying the native ads in the application and measuring the effectiveness of the advertisement.
+This chapter will explain the procedure for displaying the native ads in the application.

 Please [integrate Pangle SDK](1-integrate_en.md) before load ads.